 While there is no cure for melasma, many treatments have been developed.
 While melasma may disappear after pregnancy or discontinuing an oral contraceptive, it may remain for many years, or a lifetime.

 Sunscreens are essential in the treatment of melasma.
 They should be broad spectrum, protecting against both UVA and UVB rays from the sun.
-A SPF 30 or higher should be selected, with medical grade quality being preferred.
+An SPF 30 or preferably higher should be selected, with medical grade quality being preferred.
 In addition, physical sunblock lotions and creams such as zinc oxide and titanium oxide, may be used to block ultraviolet radiation and visible light.
-Sunscreens should be worn daily, whether or not it is sunny outside and should be reapplied every 3 hours when out and about.
+Sunscreens should be worn daily, whether or not it is sunny outside and should be reapplied every 2-3 hours when out and about.
 A significant amount of ultraviolet rays is received while walking down the street, driving in cars, and sitting next to windows.

 Chemical peels, microdermabrasion, and occasionally lasers may help melasma.
 These procedures have the potential of causing irritation, which can sometimes worsen melasma and so they should only be used by a dermatologist or an experienced medical esthetician in conjunction with a proper regimen of bleaching creams tailored to your skin type.
 People should be cautioned against non-physicians claiming to treat melasma without supervision because complications can occur.